Evan Dando was a rock star with a well-known drug problem. His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.

 As a remarkable epilogue to the story, the young girl on stage would later find fame herself as the singer Missy Higgins.

 Despite the chaos of the Melbourne shows, the group was able to salvage something from the rest of the tour.
-Dando had cleaned himself up somewhat by the time they played two shows in Sydney a week later, and the musicians had more time to rehearse, making for a tighter live set.
+Dando had gathered himself somewhat by the time they played in Sydney a week later, and the musicians had more time to rehearse, making for a tighter live set.

 Reviews for the Sydney shows were moderately positive, and the tour continued.